bespoke-silicon-group/hb_hammerbench/apps/README.md

 - {legacy}
-    The old implementation of some benchmarks.
+    The old implementation of some benchmarks and some experiments.
 These are not supported.
 ```